Canal community recalls Gemma McCluskie body part trail

 Jim Armstrong, who runs Laburnum Boat Club which takes children out kayaking and canoeing on the canal, said people did not spend too much time thinking about the fact the head was still to be discovered.

-He said: "Everyone knew that there were body parts around, but as time went on it didn't bother the kids."'It was grizzly'
+He said: "Everyone knew that there were body parts around, but as time went on it didn't bother the kids."

 One of his groups had a false alarm one Sunday morning when a plastic bag was found containing what looked like a body part.
 It turned out not to be.